kristenvonbecker/sql_projects/Intro_to_SQLite/README.md

 # Intro to SQLite

-I found this notebook online and started working on it to brush up on SQL queries.
-The notebook appears to be part of a [SQL workshop](https://tdmdal.github.io/mma-sql/index.html) offered by the Rotman Research Node at the University of Toronto.
+This notebook is adapted from [one](https://colab.research.google.com/github/tdmdal/mma-sql/blob/master/docs/SQL_Intro_Sqlite.ipynb) which appears to be part of a [SQL workshop](https://tdmdal.github.io/mma-sql/index.html) offered by the Rotman Research Node at the University of Toronto.
 It uses the [Northwind Traders](https://en.wikiversity.org/wiki/Database_Examples/Northwind) database.

-I am not the author of this notebook, but nealy all of the SQL code is mine (all but about 10 cells near the end).
-The notebook is easiest to view (and run) in Colab.
+I am not the author of this notebook, but I have made very significant additions (to the SQL code) and improvements (to the formatting and documetation) throughout.
+The notebook is easiest to view in Colab, which requires a Google account.